Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Evaluation

 In the post-experiment interview, participants often described the low-stiffness robot as slow, flowy, or delayed.
-They also expressed the difficulty in high stiffness condition, for example, P4 commented that ``\textit{On the [high-stiffness] condition, I was trying a lot harder to try to follow the path of the cabinet door better to open it up.
-For the [Stiffness Copilot] condition, I didn't need to think about this.}'' Meanwhile, P1 commented that ``\textit{[Stiffness Copilot] was as responsive as the [High Stiffness] condition, but it felt more in control. }'' Also, P2 commented that \textit{``With the [Stiffness Copilot] condition, it seems like the whole arm sort of like knew what I am supposed to do... so I can do it naturally and the arm will follow.''}
+They also described the high-stiffness condition as difficult.
+For example, P4 commented that ``\textit{On the [high-stiffness] condition, I was trying a lot harder to try to follow the path of the cabinet door better to open it up.
+For the [Stiffness Copilot] condition, I didn't need to think about this.}'' P1 commented that ``\textit{[Stiffness Copilot] was as responsive as the [High Stiffness] condition, but it felt more in control. }''

-\textit{Summary} -- The results indicate that Stiffness Copilot combines the benefits of both baselines.
-It provides collision safety, reflected by lower contact forces, comparable to the low-stiffness setting while allowing operators to complete tasks as quickly as the high-stiffness setting.
+\textit{Summary} -- Stiffness Copilot combines the benefits of both baselines.
+It provides collision safety comparable to low stiffness, reflected by lower contact forces, while allowing operators to complete tasks as quickly as in high stiffness.
 Participants also rated Stiffness Copilot as significantly more controllable, trustworthy, predictable, and fluent than either baseline.